Skip to Content

 Photo by David Roark, courtesy of Disney Parks.

-• Both Country Bear Jamboree and Tiana’s Bayou Adventure are expected to open in Summer 2024, so you’ll be able to enjoy both new attractions if you visit in September 2024!
+• Both Country Bear Jamboree and Tiana’s Bayou Adventure open earlier in the Summer, so you’ll be able to enjoy both new attractions if you visit in September 2024!

 Are you ready to visit Walt Disney World in September?